Badge

 What advisories does the company provide to stakeholders and customers following an incident ?

-Advisories Provided: The company provides the following advisories to stakeholders and customers following an incident: was Transport Canada is working with air operators to mitigate potential consequences..
+Advisories Provided: The company provides the following advisories to stakeholders and customers following an incident: were Transport Canada is working with air operators to mitigate potential consequences., Government departments sent direct notifications to impacted individuals. and Public statements and direct notifications to class members regarding the proposed settlement..

 Initial Access Broker